mdbs99/james/README.md

 There is no package for Delphi users yet.

 Considering `<james>` as the path where you have saved the sources, you must include these paths in your project:
 - Search Path `<james>\src;<james>\src\delphi`

-If you are using an older version, you might need to download:
+If you are using an old Delphi version as Delphi 7, you might need to download:
 - [FastMM4](https://github.com/pleriche/FastMM4) — A memory manager for Delphi and C++ Builder with powerful debugging facilities
+  - you should set *FastMM4* in Delphi Library Path

+# Testing

+Make sure that everything is working in your environment opening the `/test/TestAll` project, compiling and running.

+*Lazarus* has all requirements to compile this library.

-  - If you are using an old Delphi version as Delphi 7, you need to download FastMM4 and point your Search Path to it.
+If you are using an old Delphi version as Delphi 7, you might need to download:
 - [DUnit](http://dunit.sourceforge.net/) — An Xtreme testing framework for Delphi programs
-  - We are using DUnit to run the tests but, in the near future, we will use only `SynTests` by mORMot
-  - You just need to download DUnit, if you want to run the TestAll project.

-If you want too run `TestAll` project, you should include the paths of *DUnit*, *FastMM4* and *mORMot* into the search path.
+You might need to include *DUnit*, *FastMM4* and *mORMot* paths into the search path of `TestAll`.

-Futhermore, you should include test sources:
+Besides that, you should include Test sources:
 - Search Path `<james>\test\src;<james>\test\src\delphi`

 # License